 Jungle Wildlife And Temples - 8 Days / 7 Nights

-Built in the 12th century, Angkor Wat was constructed to symbolise Mount Meru, a sacred mountain in both Hinduism and Buddhism, considered to be the centre of everything.
-The temple itself is covered with stone carvings and has more than 2,000 apsara dancers decorating the temple.
-Angkor Wat is so revered by the nation that Cambodia is the only flag in the world with a building on it.
+Built in the 12th century during the reign of King Suryavarman II, the temple was constructed to symbolize Mount Meru, a sacred mountain in Buddhism considered to be the center of all physical, metaphysical and spiritual universes.
+The temple itself is covered with stone carvings and has more than 2,000 Apsara dancers decorating the temple.
+Angkor Wat is so revered by the nation that Cambodia is the only flag in the world with a building on it – and that building is Angkor Wat.

 Overnight in Siem Reap

-Begin the day with a hotel pick up, departing to the outskirts of town.
-After a debriefing and bicycle fitting from our staff, set off into the Angkor Park to Ta Prohm.
+Departing early, the ‘remork’ will collect you at the hotel and transfer you to the outskirts of town.
+You will then be debriefed by an operational staff member who will check your bicycle and fitting.
+Here you will set off into the Angkor Park to Ta Prohm.
 Ta Prohm is unique in that it has been left largely as it was found: overgrown by jungle trees and vines, with many parts of the temple crumbling to the ground.
+This makes the ‘Tomb Raider Temple’ one of the most picturesque and memorable of the Angkor temples.

 Overnight in Siem Reap.